TheBestTvarynka/tbt/content/posts/draw-tree-using-reingold-tilford-algorithm/index.md

 I do not know about you, but I feel pretty comfortable and reliable with this approach.

 Let me answer one question before we go further.
 Yes, I know about [myheritage](https://www.myheritage.com/).
-I still fill up all family and ancestors' basic info like names, birth, marriage, and death dates, etc.
+I still fill in all the basic info for my family and ancestors, like names, birth, marriage, and death dates.
 I consider MyHeritage a great tool for research.
 But again, I do not trust it, and I do not want to entrust it with all my family's personal photos, stories, some documents, and other sensitive information.